Collection Editor: Dr Fred DiMenna (Icahn School of Medicine at Mt. Sinai, USA).

 BMC Nutrition and BMC Sports Science, Medicine, and Rehabilitation are delighted to launch the collection 'Evidencing the impact of diet on sports performance'.
 This collection welcomes articles that provide new insights into how diet and nutrition impact on exercise and sports performance.
-Basic, translational, and epidemiological studies should be directed to BMC Nutrition, and clinical studies (e.g. trials, cross-sectional and observational studies) should be directed to BMC Sport Science, Medicine and Rehabilitation.
+Basic, translational, and epidemiological studies should be directed to BMC Nutrition.
+Clinical studies (e.g. trials, cross-sectional, and longitudinal studies) should be directed to BMC Sport Science, Medicine and Rehabilitation, as part of the re-launching 'Diet and Nutrition' section edited by Drs Tom Clifford, Tara Coppinger, and Daniel Peart.

 To submit your manuscript, please use our online submission system at BMC Nutrition or BMC Sports Science, Medicine and Rehabilitation.
 Please indicate in your cover letter and in the submission questionnaire that you would like the article to be considered for the ‘Evidencing the impact of diet on sports performance' Collection.
 Your article will be assessed to ensure that it fits the scope of the two journals, as described above, at the discretion of the Editors of the journals.